firefly-iii/docs/docs/docs/references/firefly-iii/rule-expressions.md

 # Rule expressions

+!!! warning Firefly III v6.1.20
+    This feature is enabled in Firefly III v6.1.20 and later

 Firefly III features a powerful [rule engine](../../how-to/firefly-iii/features/rules.md) that comes with an [expression language](../../how-to/firefly-iii/features/expressions.md) to execute actions on your transactions.

 !!! info "Full syntax"